Justwhittaker/MusicHub/README.md

 ---
 ---

-As I had a few learning curves by using Django frameworks there were a lot of errors I needed to work through and understand, I wanted to document a lot of my learning opportunities through this project.
+As I had a few learning curves by using Python frameworks there were a lot of errors I needed to work through and understand, I wanted to document a lot of my learning opportunities through this project.
 See the separate [ERRORS.md](ERRORS.md) file for the details.

 ---
 ---